khoramism/bachelor-project/README.md

    python run_embedding.py
    ```

-   This script reads `hafez.txt`, parses ghazals and verses, computes embeddings, and populates the LanceDB table.
+   This script reads `hafez.txt`, parses ghazals and verses, computes embeddings, and uploads them to the Qdrant collection.

 ### ▶️ Running the Application Locally